cbuccella/Automations/research_assistant/README.md

 # Research Assistant Automation

 ## Introduction
 This automation leverages the Perplexity AI API and GPT agents to streamline your content creation process.
-By inputting a research topic, you'll generate comprehensive research, email summaries, LinkedIn posts, and blog outlines - all tailored to your brand voice and style, with a focus on FP&A professionals.
+By inputting a research topic, you'll generate comprehensive research, email summaries, LinkedIn posts, and blog outlines - all tailored to your brand voice and style.

 ## Step-by-step automation workflow in Make.com: